bundlecraft-io/bundlecraft/README.md

 - Input: environments (comma-separated), e.g. `dev,qa`
 - Default: empty = build all environments
-- The workflow prints a selection summary (selected, available, filtered, target count)
+- The workflow prints a selection summary (selected, available, filtered, bundle count)
 - Validation: unknown environments or an empty result after filtering will fail fast with a clear error

 ---